 I also came across a report written by a medical professional who contracted allergies after coming into contact with phenoxyethanol in a detergent used for cleaning lab equipment.

-All Organic Apoteke products are free of Phenoxyethanol and Parabens.
+Not much.
+Therefore all Organic Apoteke products are free of Phenoxyethanol and Parabens.